-Roll Forward - The actuarial valuation was performed as of August 31, 2020.
-Update procedures were used to roll forward the total pension liability to August 31, 2021.
+Roll Forward - The actuarial valuation was performed as of August 31, 2021.
+Update procedures were used to roll forward the total pension liability to August 31, 2022.

 The total pension liability is determined by an annual actuarial valuation.
 The actuarial methods and assumptions were selected by the Board of Trustees based upon analysis and recommendations by the System's actuary.
 The Board of Trustees has the sole authority to determine the actuarial assumptions used for the Plan.
-The actuarial methods and assumptions were primarily based on a study of actual experience for the three-year period ending August 31, 2017 and were adopted in July 2018.
+The actuarial methods and assumptions were primarily based on a study of actual experience for the four year period ending August 31, 2021 and were adopted in July 2022.

-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables with full generational projection using the ultimate improvement rates from the most recently published projection scale U-MP.
-The active mortality rates were based on 90% of the RP-2014 Employee Mortality Tables for males and females, also with full generational mortality.
+The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas Healthy Pensioner Mortality Tables with full generational projection using the ultimate improvement rates from the most recently published projection scale U-MP.
+The active mortality rates were based on the published PUB(2010) Mortality Tables for Teachers, below median, also with full generational mortality.

-The long-term rate of return on pension plan investments is 7.25%.
-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term rate of return on pension plan investments is 7.00%.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.